🥕 Explore South Australia's world-class food culture with Cooee Tours · Plan your Adelaide trip →

 K&S Smallgoods

-Traditional German-style smallgoods maker.
-Famous for mettwurst, kransky, and other cured meats made on-site.
+Traditional German-style smallgoods made on-site.
+Famous for mettwurst, kransky, and other cured meats — an Adelaide institution in itself.

 German Smallgoods